2025 Westmeath Senior Hurling Championship

-The 2025 Westmeath Senior Hurling Championship was the 121th staging of the Westmeath Senior Hurling Championship.
+The 2025 Westmeath Senior Hurling Championship was the 121st staging of the Westmeath Senior Hurling Championship.

 A total of six teams contested the Westmeath Senior Hurling Championship.
 All six teams enter the round-robin stage, playing each other once, guaranteeing at least five championship games.
 The first round draws of games were streamed live via YouTube on April 3, with the full schedule released on Facebook.

 Fr Daltons were promoted to the championship as last year's Senior B winners, replacing St Oliver Plunkett's GAA who were relegated last year.

 Castletown Geoghegan enter the championship as defending champions, defeating Lough Lene Gaels 1-27 - 2-17 last year's final.

 Castlepollard.
 Clonkill, and Raharney round out the field.

 Castlepollard were relegated to Senior B, assuring Fr Daltons became the first promoted Senior B team to avoid immediate relegation since its inception.

-The final was be played at Cusack Park in Mullingar between defending champions Castletown Geoghegan and Lough Lene Gaels in a rematch of last year's final.
+The final has been played at Cusack Park in Mullingar between defending champions Castletown Geoghegan and Lough Lene Gaels in a rematch of last year's final.
 Castletown Geoghegan won the contest 3-15 - 2-9 after a replay to retain their championship for the first time since 1958, their third in four years, and sixteenth overall.